How to Design The Natural Diamond Engagement Ring of Your Dreams

-The best way to get the natural diamond engagement ring of your dreams—and something forever personal and unique—is to design one that’s custom.
+The best way to get the natural diamond engagement ring design of your dreams—and something forever personal and unique—is to create one that’s custom.

 We asked two jewelers who specialize in custom rings—Nicole Wegman, founder of Ring Concierge, and jewelry designer Maggi Simpkins—how to create a custom diamond engagement ring that reflects your style and love story.
 Turns out, it’s easier than you’d think.